kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/More construction details.md

 written as to a fellow Electronics Technician, hope you can fill in the rest of it.
 Ken

- ##### 5. Tony provides this parts list, which doesn't include the Arduino and its cable:
+ ##### 5. Tony provides this parts list, which doesn't include the Arduino and its cable to your computer:

 qty - part number, then one or two sources for purchase
  ##### 1   - AD8244